laacz/advent-of-code/2019/readme.md

 ## Day 22

 Part1 was deceptively simple.
 And part2 was not intuitive.
 More Eulerish than I could take.
 Got to formula myself, but could not figure out final position and shift.
 Helper functions simplfied code a lot tbh.

+## Day 23

+Took a lot of time to figure out how to operate the Intcode computer for the part1.
+Even longer for the part 2.